mingukkang/GigaGAN/evaluation/README.md

 # Evaluation of GigaGAN using clean-FID

-To compare different generative models, we use Fre'chet Inception Distance (FID) and CLIP-score.
-To compute FID without the issue of aliasing, we use a clean-FID library.
+We employ the Fre'chet Inception Distance (FID) and CLIP-score to compare diverse generative models.
+We use a clean-FID library to ensure that the FID is calculated without any problems of aliasing.
+Moreover, we have released our evaluation code for the public, which can be utilized to evaluate images from other generative models as well.

 # Requirements